dmliao/wanderer/README.md

 ```

 > If no inputs are provided, wanderer will build in the current directory, assuming that the content lives in `./content`, the frame is in `./frame`, and the build should output to `./build`

+## TODO

+* Figure out a method for handling lists and feeds.
+We don't want to have to add them to the build for every file, so we'll need some method to add to a specific page that those features are being used.
+(Probably in page level config.)
+    * Lists will also make `touch` a bit more complicated, as any file that pulls content from a different directory will need to be accounted for by touch.
+* Actually use it to build a website - this is mostly in 'thought experiment' level of implementation, and so probably has edge cases I haven't considered
+* Create a method to compress images and automatically create favicons